Find and Retrieve Font

 Replace Font

 The font replacement operation will preserve the original font data structure, such as styling and character encoding, inside a PDF document but replace it with a newly specified font.
-Users have to ensure that the new font aligns well with the original font.
+Users must ensure that the new font aligns well with the original font.

 Before proceeding